 Since Ingentia appears to be from the basal sauropodomorph group, it supports the notion that extremely large body size in dinosaurs not only started much earlier than we thought, but it also occurred twice in the sauropodomorph family tree.
 Looking at cross sections of Ingentia's bones, paleontologists could tell that it was growing in spurts throughout the year, probably based on the seasons.
 During the times when food was more abundant, Ingentia grew rapidly.
 It's growth slowed down when resources were less available.
 This is in contrast to the growth patterns we see in the later kinds of sauropodomorphs which grew constantly, but at a more steady pace.

 |Figure from Apaldetti's paper describing Ingentia showing the known bones.|

 Ingentia's vertebrae show that they would have had air sacs in them in life, like modern birds have.
-Ingentia wasn't using air sacs to fly, obviously, but they would be great adaptations for staying relatively light for the animal's size, which allowed it to grow much larger than an creature that had solid bones.
-This is why the largest dinosaurs exceed the largest land animals, which have solid bones, by so much..
+Ingentia wasn't using air sacs to fly, obviously.
+They would, however, be great adaptations for staying relatively light for the animal's size, which allowed it to grow much larger than a creature that had solid bones.
+This is why the largest dinosaurs exceed the largest land mammals, which have solid bones, by so much.
 A mammal beyond a certain size would collapse under its own density, while a dinosaur, which is much lighter for its volume, could grow much more before hitting its threshold.
 Air sacs also help keep the inside of the body from overheating, and help keep a more constant supply of fresh oxygen circulating throughout the body.

 Apaldetti, Cecilia; Martínez, Ricardo N.; Cerda, Ignatio A.; Pol, Diego; Alcober, Oscar (2018).
 "An early trend towards gigantism in Triassic sauropodomorph dinosaurs".
 Nature Ecology & Evolution.